goliveira/bibtex2html/README.md

 # Bibtex2html

-Bibtex2html is a command line application that reads a BibTeX file and converts it to a list of references in HTML format.
+Bibtex2html is a command line program that reads a BibTeX file and converts it to a list of references in HTML format.

 ## File description